codidact/docs/User-Help/AskingGuidance.md

 **Do some research**

 Before asking a new question, first take a look around.
-Has your question been asked before here on Codidact?
-You can [do a search on Codidact](/help/search) for keywords related to your question, or take to your favorite search engine to see if your answer is already there on Codidact.
+Has your question been asked before here on $Sitename Codidact?
+You can [do a search](/help/search) for keywords related to your question, or take to your favorite search engine to see if your answer is already there on Codidact.

 In addition to just making sure your question hasn't been asked already here on Codidact, take a few moments to search beyond the site.
 If you put your question title into a search engine, can you find the answer to your question in the first three results?
 If so, perhaps consider [alternative ways of sharing that information](/help/articles-blogs) here on Codidact, or writing a self-answered question to share that knowlege.